HaoqinHong/CCSPNet-Joint/README.md

 #### This is the joint training model for traffic sign detection and image denoising proposed in our paper titled "CCSPNET-JOINT: Efficient Joint Training Method for Traffic Sign Detection under Extreme Conditions".

+##### UPDATE 2024.3.15
 ##### Our paper was accepted by 2024 International Joint Conference on Neural Network(IJCNN).

+##### UPDATE 2024.8.25
+##### To make it easier for users to use our methodology, we uploaded our full dataset CCSTDB-AUG on the KAGGLE platform (Please cite our paper):

+##### You can compare our metrics in *[Paper with Code](https://paperswithcode.com/paper/ccspnet-joint-efficient-joint-training-method)*.

 The image denoising module of our model utilizes the 4kDehazing model(cite: https://github.com/zzr-idam/4KDehazing.git), while the object detection module incorporates the improved model CCSPNet, which is based on the YOLOv5 baseline, as proposed in our article.
-This model is a joint training model, and each training session will generate two pth files: "best.pt" for the object detection model and "best_4k.pt" for the image denoising model.
+This model is a joint training model, and each training session will generate two pth files: 'best.pt' for the object detection model and 'best_4k.pt' for the image denoising model.

 The proposed method and comparisons in this paper were conducted under a unified data augmentation approach.
 To replicate the experiments, you will need to download the dataset and pre-trained weights and place them in a specific directory.
 Then, in the terminal, run the command：python train_ccspnet_joint.py --rect